Capp3/n8n-awesome-system/README.md

 ## Contributing

+This is the data management system for the [Awesome Production](https://github.com/Capp3/awesome-production) list.

+**For Awesome List Updates:**
+- All updates to the Awesome Production list should be made through this system
+- Use the new entry workflow for adding vendors
+- The system will automatically create pull requests to the main repository
+- Do not make direct changes to the main awesome-production repository

+**For System Development:**
+- This repository contains the n8n workflows and database management system
-This is an internal project for managing the Awesome Production list.
-For questions or issues, please refer to the individual workflow documentation or contact the project maintainer.
+- For questions or issues with the data management system, please refer to the individual workflow documentation or contact the project maintainer

 ## License

 This project is part of the Awesome Production list management system.

+### GPT-3 License

+This project uses GPT-3 for automated categorization of vendor entries.
+The use of GPT-3 is subject to OpenAI's Terms of Service and API usage policies.
+Please ensure you have appropriate OpenAI API access and are compliant with their usage terms when using this system.